davideCaligola/experimentalRoboticsLab_assignment1/README.md

 The package can be improve considering the following points:
 - there is not any error handling,
 - the vision system handles only one marker per time.
 If more than a marker is in the camera view, only the first one in the list provided by the camera is considered,
 - if the camera does not find the searched marker id, the rosbot keeps on turning on itself looking for the marker id indefinitely.
-It could be implemented a timeout.
+It could be implemented a timeout or any other exception handler.
 - there is not any obstacle avoidance.
 If, by any chance, the control is not able to reach the threshold for the marker size in the camera frame, it will crash against the marker,
 - if, while reaching the target marker id, the marker is no longer within the vision of the camera, the behaviour of the robot could be unexpected,
 - the control is a simple proportional controller tuned heuristically.
 A better controller could be designed,